farling42/fvtt-import-realmworks/README.md

 The "RW GM Only" provides Veracity (Partial Truth/Lie) and GM directions whose visual presentation is only shown to GMs.

-There are also two new blocks for "GM Directions":
+There are also three new blocks for "GM Directions":
-- "GM Directions & Contents" - this must be applied to the relevant paragraphs first - if GM directions & contents are required to be displayed in a single block.
+- "GM Directions & Contents" - if wanted for better grouping of GM directions and the text to which it applies, then this must be applied to the relevant paragraphs before choosing the GM Directions.
-- "GM Directions (secret)" - this should be applied to the paragraphs which are to be GM directions (it will automatically make those paragraphs "secret" in Foundry".
+- "GM Directions (secret)" - this should be applied to the paragraphs which are to be GM directions (it will automatically make those paragraphs "secret" in Foundry").
+This can be used outside of the above, for stand-alone GM directions.
 - "GM Directions" - this should not be used, but is present in case you switch off the "secret" separately in the editor.

 ![Text Editor](https://github.com/farling42/fvtt-import-realmworks/blob/master/screen-capture.png)